Have you tried to search for statistics on cancer in Singapore?

 Here’s the graph to show the age-standardised cancer rates for both men and women:

-Years ago, the gap was huge.
+In the earlier years, the gap was huge.
 But now, cancer rates for females are catching up fast.
-Males still seem to have a slightly higher chance to develop cancer.
+Males still seem to have a slightly higher chance to develop cancer than females.

 However, if we were to look at the number of cancers diagnosed for men and women over the years: